 Description

-My Perfect Vanilla Frosting is the best for a reason!
+My perfect vanilla frosting is the best for a reason!
 This easy buttercream frosting recipe makes stable, fluffy frosting that’s ideal for decorating cakes and cupcakes.
-Ready in 10 minutes with just 4 ingredients!
+It’s ready in 10 minutes with just 4 ingredients!

 Ingredients